DevDevvy/myops-server/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get your own local version of this app follow these steps...

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+For ease of use it is suggested to use npm.
+If you do now have npm you can install it using the command below
 * npm
   ```sh
   npm install npm@latest -g